pjg11/CTF-Writeups/2022-Google-CTF/misc-appnote.md

 61043         0xEE73          Zip archive data, v0.0 compressed size: 1, uncompressed size: 1, name: flag18
 61572         0xF084          End of Zip archive, footer length: 22
 ```
 The names range from flag00.zip to flag18.zip, and each file name appears 36 times.

-Interesting, maybe we can get something if we check the strings in this zip file?
+Interesting, maybe we can find something if we check the strings in this zip file?

 ```txt
 V~uK)